CollectQT/website/README.md

 ## Politics

-We want to say our 'politics are intersectional' but saying that has no use if we don't specifically denote what intersections we are aware of
+We want to say our 'politics are intersectional' but saying that has no use if we don't specifically denote what intersections we are aware of.
+The group will have a focus on countering:

-stuff about:
-transphobia
+* transphobia
-ableism
+* ableism
-racism
+* racism
-anti-capitalism
+* anti-capitalism
-misogyny
+* misogyny
-transmisogyny
+* transmisogyny

-Definition of terms:
-(terms often have fuzzy cultural meanings so we need to state how **we** use them) queer trans
+** Definition of terms:** (terms often have fuzzy cultural meanings so we need to state how **we** use them)

+* queer - [?]
+* trans - [?]
+* racism - systematic oppression whose basis is on race.
+Racism is so ingrained into [western?] culture that everyone is a racist.
+White people do not experience racism.

 ## Inspirations